 LDK Solar Co.
-(LDK), the world’s second- largest maker of solar wafers, sank to the lowest level in more than four months in the U.S. after Chinese media reported the company is planning to fire and reassign workers.
+(LDK:US), the world’s second- largest maker of solar wafers, sank to the lowest level in more than four months in the U.S. after Chinese media reported the company is planning to fire and reassign workers.

 LDK, based in Xinyu in China’s Jiangxi province, dropped 2.4 percent to $3.30 in New York, the lowest level since Nov.
-25. The shares earlier lost as much as (LDK) 6.5 percent to $3.16.
+25. The shares earlier lost as much as (LDK:US) 6.5 percent to $3.16.

 The company is making personnel changes involving several teams in its wafer department, the National Business Daily said in a report dated April 10 on its website, citing LDK’s public relations division.
 The adjustments are “intended to control costs and increase efficiency” and will mainly include dismissing or assigning excess personnel to other departments, the Shanghai-based newspaper reported, citing e-mails on April 9 from LDK’s spokesman Li Longji.